smart-leds-rs/smart-leds-matrix/README.md

     matrix.clear(Rgb888::new(0, 0, 0));

     // Drawable objects are calling draw_iter() function of the matrix.
-    // That is only the internal frame buffer is updated, no real
+    // That is, only the internal frame buffer is updated, no real
     // communication happens yet.
 That is useful when a frame is composed
     // of multiple objects, text, etc.
     Rectangle::new(Point::new(1, 1), Size::new(6, 6))